Have Drums Will Travel:

 Intensive course with Robin “Bountourabi” Leftwich.
 Designed to meet the demands we’ve been hearing from you!
 The course will include rhythms, technique, playing ballet dununs, meter madness, traditional and improvisational solos, and more.
 Don’t miss out on this opportunity to learn from Robin.
 She is a fun and dynamic instructor who shares a wealth of information about the music, culture, and art of West Africa in her classes.

-The cost is $100 per workshop.
-Study materials and practice recordings are provided with each workshop.
 We accept cash, check, and credit cards.
 Although we encourage you to take each workshop in succession for the best learning experience, it is not required.
-Students who have taken the class before, please call or email about continuing ed options.

-Online registration and payment is preferred, but we do offer the option to pay at the door.
-If you wish to pay at the door, you must register first by emailing email@example.com.
+For in person classes, online registration and payment is preferred, but we do offer the option to pay at the door.
+If you wish to pay at the door, you must register first by emailing Mike at HomesteadDrumming@gmail.com.
 Indicate the class(es) you wish to attend the form of payment you will be using.
-You will receive a confirmation email with your registration information.
 You may also call (336) 880-3536 to register or receive additional information about the series.

 Students attending Passport Classes will receive a Passport Series Certificate of Completion once your Passport Book has been stamped with attendance verification for all 8 sessions.
 Don’t have a Passport Book?
 Ask for one at the next session.
 We will also gladly stamp your book and issue a certificate to you for classes completed prior to the booklet program.